DUII Defense, Diversions, and DMV License Suspensions

 For a first time offender, Diversion may be an option.
-Under Oregon state law, a person who has not been convicted of a DUI or participated in another Diversion type program within the last fifteen years, can apply for Diversion and avoid a DUI conviction.
-Diversion requires you to plead guilty or no contest to the charge and agree to undergo alcohol assessment and treatment.
+Under Oregon state law, a person who has not been convicted of a DUII or participated in another Diversion type program within the last fifteen years may be able to apply for Diversion and avoid a DUII conviction.
+The diversion requires you to plead guilty or no contest to the charge and agree to undergo an alcohol assessment and treatment, among other requirements.
 There are also fees and costs.

-Diversion is not available if; you've been in court ordered alcohol or drug treatment within the past fifteen years; there was an injury accident associated with your DUII, or; you have a CDL (Commercial Drivers License).
+In addition to having a DUII conviction and/or having a Diversion within the past 15 years, diversion will not be available to you if: you’ve been in court-ordered alcohol or drug treatment within the past fifteen years, there was an injury accident associated with your DUII, or if you have a CDL (Commercial Drivers License).
 There are also many other discretionary factors a Judge may consider to disqualify a person from entering a Diversion program.
-Because you have to enter a guilty or no contest plea to enter Diversion, you should have and experienced DUI lawyer review the police reports and the DMV materials, including the breath test documentation, prior to entering the program.
+Because you have to enter a guilty or no contest plea to enter Diversion, you should have an experienced DUI lawyer review the police reports and the DMV materials, including the breath test documentation, prior to entering the program.

 What are the Penalties for a DUI conviction in Oregon?

 Being convicted of Driving under the influence of intoxicants (DWI/DUI/DUII) has extremely serious consequences and penalties.
-If found guilty a first DUI, you could be fined a maximum of $6,250 up to $10,000, depending on the facts of your case.
-Your driver's license will be suspended for one year and you will be required to submit to an alcohol evaluation at your own expense and to complete any treatment program recommended by the evaluator, and you could receive one year in the county jail.
+If found guilty of a first DUI, you could be fined a maximum of $6,250 up to $10,000, depending on the facts of your case.
+Your driver’s license will be suspended for one year and you will be required to submit to an alcohol evaluation at your own expense and to complete any treatment program recommended by the evaluator.
+You could also receive up to 364 days in jail.

-What Can I get for a First Time DUI in Oregon
+What Can I get for a First Time DUII Conviction in Oregon